International TravelRail Travel

 This is the track distance rather than point-to-point, calculated ourselves using Google Maps.

-Booking for Amsterdam-Frankfurt ICE International rail tickets opens 180 days before travel.
+Booking for Amsterdam-Frankfurt ICE rail tickets opens 180 days before travel.

 ICE train service at Amsterdam Centraal